brunopostle/ifcmerge/docs/whitepaper.rst

 This division of labour is termed 'federation', where each trade owns a separate file, usually with the architectural part providing overall coordination
 (A proprietary form of this, 'worksharing', allows this division of labour to occur within a single file, but it requires that all users are using the same proprietary application and file format).

+Dividing work into fragments that can each only be edited by one person at a time creates bottlenecks.
+In this situation, an architect can't work on the ground floor of a building while their colleague sat next to them works on the roof.

-Separating trades into silos that can't modify each other's data has other disadvantages:
+Separating trades into silos that can't modify each other's data has further disadvantages:
 A structural engineer can't provisionally move a door in the architect's model; they have to create a sketch showing how they think the door should move, send it in an email to the architect, hoping then that the architect might update their model at some point - eventually this moved door will cascade into the federated model that everyone sees.
 Another example, in a real-life construction project, buildings are never built exactly as-drawn; a responsible contractor will update a BIM model 'as-built', but these updates can't be fed-back upstream so that everybody has the same model, this would require import, update, export, import and export steps - overwriting the upstream models in the process.